Planning a Visit

 Admission is free.
 We appreciate donations and member support to help with trail maintenance and local outreach programs.

 The Cornell Lab of Ornithology is a great destination for groups of all ages.
-You'll enjoy four miles of outdoor trails in the Sapsucker Woods Sanctuary, plus a variety of interactive exhibits and a large wildlife observation area inside the visitor center.
+Enjoy four miles of outdoor trails in the Sapsucker Woods Sanctuary, plus a variety of interactive exhibits and a large wildlife observation area inside the visitor center.

 Suggested Themes by Season

-- • Winter: Learn about Adaptations for feeding and flight by watching birds at the Bird Feeding Garden.
+• Winter: Learn about adaptations for feeding and flight by watching birds at the Bird Feeding Garden.
 Check out the Discovering Birds Activity Kit from the front desk.

-- • Summer: The trails take you through several distinct Habitats—how many can you find, and how do you know which habitat you are in?
+• Late Spring/Summer: The trails take you through several distinct habitats—how many can you find, and how do you know which habitat you are in?
 Check out the Habitat Activity Kit from the front desk.